Learn & Discover

 Fruit arrives at the cidery

-With harvesting complete, the next phase of the cider making process moves from the orchard to the cider mill.
-This is the term traditionally utilised to describe the place where the cider is made, but can cause some confusion because it is also the name of a particular piece of equipment (which you will shortly be introduced to).
+With harvesting complete, the next phase of the cider making process moves from orchard to cider mill.
+This is the term traditionally utilised to describe the place where the cider is made but can cause some confusion because it is also the name of a particular piece of equipment (which you will shortly be introduced to).
 I’ve started to use the term cidery, akin to the word winery to help avoid any misunderstanding.

 The first job in the cidery is to receive the apples (or pears) and prepare them ready for milling and pressing.
 If the fruit has been picked from the ground, as will be the norm for West Country Cider apples, then they will tend to arrive in anything from a couple of old sheep feed sacks to articulated lorries carrying up to 28 tons!